Grounds open Wednesday through Saturday 10:00 a.m. to 4:00 p.m.

-House and grounds closed Sunday, Monday and Tuesday
+Grounds and house closed Sunday, Monday, and Tuesday

 Admission to The Grove Museum is free.